Abishekdevil/Ecommerce-Follow-Along_/README.md

 Backend: Created a PUT API endpoint (/products/:id) using findByIdAndUpdate() in MongoDB, ensuring proper error handling for invalid or non-existent IDs.
 Frontend: Added an edit button on product cards that fetches existing product details and auto-fills the form for editing.
 The updated data is then sent to the backend.
 Testing: Verified API functionality using Postman, checked data updates in MongoDB, and ensured real-time UI updates for a smooth user experience

+ **Milestone 14 - Delete Product Functionality**

+In this milestone, we implemented a delete functionality for products.
+We added a DELETE API endpoint in the backend using Express.js and MongoDB, allowing products to be removed using their ID.
+On the frontend, we added a **delete button to each product card, which sends a request to the server to remove the product from the database.
+This ensures a smooth user experience by dynamically updating the UI after deletion.